wp-plugins/dw-rewrite/readme.txt

 Contributors: Daniel Woolnough
 Donate link: http://www.danielwoolnough.com/contact/coffee/
-Tags: daniel, woolnough, dw, login, rewrite, htaccess, rewrite api, WordPress, Requires at least: 3.0
+Tags: daniel, woolnough, dw, login, rewrite, htaccess, rewrite api, WordPress, admin, register, forgot, password, pretty URLs, pretty links, Requires at least: 3.0
-Tested up to: 3.1.4
+Tested up to: 3.2.1
-Stable tag: 1.0
+Stable tag: 1.2

-Creates a new rewrite rule that will allow users to login using /login and /admin instead of the default /wp-login.php and /wp-admin/.
+Creates a new rewrite rule that will allow users to login, access WP dashboard, Register and access the forgot password page using using "pretty" urls instead of the regular, ugly, default WordPress URLs.
 This plugin takes advantage of the WordPress Rewrite API.

 == Description ==

-Creates a new rewerite rule that will allow users to login from "yourdomain.com/login" instead of the WordPress default login URL "yourdomain.com/wp-login.php" and also allow them to access the WordPress Dashboard from "/admin" instead of "/wp-admin/".
+This plugin creates 4 rewrite rules that will allow users to login, register, access the forgot password form and the admin dashboard using pretty URLs.
+An example of this would be "/admin" to access "/wp-amdin/" and "/login" for "/wp-login.php".
+This is what is called a "pretty" URL.
 This plugin takes advantage of the WordPress Rerite API.
-"/wp-login.php" & "/wp-admin/" will still work but the rewritten URl will look better if your linking to the new URL and giving it our to people. :)
+The original links will still work but it just looks a bit better is passing out links.

 == Installation ==